Gellardo/blog/content/posts/2021-09-17-validate-repo-config-with-semgrep.md

 > This contains exactly 1 entry for `develop` and one for `master`

 After playing around with writing a pattern for a list with 2 objects with the right names, I basically gave up and put most of the logic into python.
-The main problem is that the order of a list is fixed, so I would need to write a `pattern-not` for all possible permutations.
+The main problem is that the order of a list is fixed (remember the foreshadowing?), so I would need to write a `pattern-not` for all possible good permutations.

-Now I hear you say: "But that is only 2 permutations, just do that"- yeah well, the actual rule had 4 branch names.
+Now I hear you say: "But that is only 2 permutations, just do that" - yeah well, the actual rule had 4 branch patterns.
 That makes 24 permutations, which is a no-go.
 I also tried playing around with meta-variables, but meta-variables and `pattern-not` do not play well together.
 They are only assigned in a `pattern`, which we can not use to avoid matching only faulty lists with exactly 4 elements.
 Even if that worked, it is not clear to me how to formulate the "all permutations" part for the matched metavariables.

 Anyways, some quick python, collecting the branch names and doing a quick `set(actual) == set(expected)` and it's done.
-The rule I wrote in addition to that just showcases capturing a metavariable and then running a regex on it.
+The rule above reports all unexpected names but mostly showcases what can be done with metavariables.
-The regex basically does a negative match (using negative look-ahead) and reports all unexpected names.
+After capturing the metavariable, it is run trough a regex that does a negative match (using negative look-ahead) to determine if there is a match.

+#### Branch push access

 ```yaml
 - id: branch-protection-push-access-user